Ildiar25/dephokey/README.md

 ---

 ## Installation Guide
-First ensure you have Python v.3.11.5 or superior, Git v.2.45.1 or superior and Docker v28.0.1 or superior installed on your computer (notice Docker **is optional** for this app, it just allows to work with emails).
-You can download it from these urls:
+First ensure you have Python v.3.11.5 or later, Git v.2.45.1 or later and Docker v28.0.1 or later installed on your computer (note: Docker **is not essential** for this app, it just allows you to work with emails).
+You can download them from these URLs:

 [![Static Badge](https://img.shields.io/badge/Python-Download-blue)](https://www.python.org/downloads/)
 [![Static Badge](https://img.shields.io/badge/Git-Download-blue)](https://git-scm.com/downloads)
 [![Static Badge](https://img.shields.io/badge/Docker-Download-blue)](https://www.docker.com/)

-### Create Folder
+### Create a folder
 Open your favorite IDE, create a new folder and navigate into it
 ```
 # Creates folder